NickkciN7/EventenyInterview/README.md

-# Project for the Eventeny Interview.
+# Project for the Eventeny Interview
 <br>
 <br>